-Much has been said about eligibility, and I feel that the base for same should be broadened.
-However, I am firmly convinced that such eligibility must be restricted to descendants of Civil War Veterans, or we would lose our very purpose of existence.
-I would prefer being a sociated with a small group dedicated to Grand Army tradition, than a large group that would tend to minimize this heritage.
+Much has been said about eligibility, and I feel that he base for same should be broadened.
+However, I am firmly convinced the such eligibility must be restricted to descendants of Civil War rai we would lose our very purpose of existence.
+I would prefer associated with a small group dedicated to Grand Army tradition, than a large group that would tend to minimize this heritage.

+a large group that would about dinner-type Camps that meet quarterly.
 Much has been said about dinner-type Camps that meet quarterly.
-While I feel that there are places for such Camps, and they should be made welcome, I do not feel that it is wise to pressure our Camps into any such procedure.
-The backbone of this organization is made up of the many Camps and loyal members that meet regularly, and perform their duties with credit to themselves and their communities.
+While I feel that there are places for such Camps, and they should be and ewelcome, I do not feel that it is wise to pressure our Camp is any such procedure.
+The backbone of this organization is made up of the many Camps and loyal members that meet regularly, and perform their duties with credit to themselves and their communities